Frequently Asked Questions

 - All medications of any kind must be checked in with the CMO upon arrival at camp.
 Our CMO will retain and dispense all meds to campers according to their prescriptions and/or as needed.

 Accepted campers must submit a deposit when they register.
-We request registrations and deposits be submitted within 2 weeks of camp acceptance.
+We encourage registrations and deposits be submitted within 2 weeks of camp acceptance.
 We accept electronic payments through our application portal.
 Instructions will be provided.
-All forms, fees and related documents are due no later than July 1, 2022.
-If we receive any of these items after this date, fees will be imposed.
+All forms, fees and related documents are due no later than May 31, 2023.
+If we receive any of these items after this date, fees may be imposed.

 We do not accept care packages.
 We ask that parents/guardians pack whatever the participant will need for the entire week prior to their arrival.

 Camp Naru is for those of Korean descent, which includes children born in Korea, children of Korean immigrants (second-generation and beyond), adoptees, and bi-racial Koreans.
 For more details, or special consideration, please e-mail firstname.lastname@example.org.

 If your child has special requirements (e.g., Attention Deficit Hyperactivity Disorder, difficulty with impulse control, bed-wetting, epilepsy, or other needs/limiting conditions), please be sure to disclose them fully in the medical form and also e-mail us at email@example.com.
 We will contact you to discuss your child’s needs and what can be done to help them attend Camp Naru.
 Full and transparent disclosure about your child’s needs is your best way to ensure appropriate care for your child will be provided at Camp Naru.
 Please share the requested information and be assured that it is handled in strictest confidence by the Director’s office.